How to Store A Guitar

 Clean It Thoroughly

-Before storing your guitar, it’s crucial to give it a thorough cleaning.
+Before storing your guitar, it’s helpful to give it a thorough cleaning.
 Wipe down the entire guitar, including the strings and fretboard.
 Use a clean and dry microfiber cloth.

 If there are any fingerprints, smudges, or dust on the surface, use a guitar cleaner.
 But one that is designed specifically for the finish.

 Applying a light coat of guitar polish can also help protect the finish during storage.
-And a good oil for the fretboard can help with additional protection.
+And a good oil for the fretboard can help with additional protection against rust.

 Loosen the Strings